Oneirical/bevy_tgfp/DESIGN.md

 - Spawn all new room tiles "moving from" a main "reality generator" room.
 - "When a soul is drawn, draw a soul, give status effect that makes you lose 1 soul from the wheel next turn".
 A way to peek at the future at the cost of faster churn.

+- Instead of "UntargetCaster", make a mutator that makes every form untarget tiles instead of targeting them - "untarget" + "ego" instead of "untargetcaster".

 # Coding

 - For NPC AI, enter a game state where events get routed to systems that don't actually affect the game state but calculate heuristics.